 - Motion sickness

-I could buy over the counter remedies when the need arises, but have you seen resort prices for things like pain reliever?
+I could buy over the counter first aid supplies/remedies when the need arises, but have you seen resort prices for things like pain reliever?
 Individual medicine packs are expensive!!
 Plus, more natural remedies are not easy to find.
 My solution is to plan ahead, pack my own remedies/solutions, and be prepared for anything.
 That way, I’m ready to have fun while on vacation!

 My Travel First Aid Kit